NICU Parent Support

 Infant safety course

-This course is offered to parents at Mount Sinai when the baby is between 33 to 35 weeks gestation.
+This course is offered to parents at Mount Sinai when the baby is between 33 and 35 weeks' gestation.
 It’s also available even after you have been discharged.

-The course is designed to teach parents how to reduce risks, handle emergencies and feel more confident about bringing their baby home.
+The course helps parents reduce risks, handle emergencies and feel more confident about bringing their baby home.

 For questions about upcoming dates or to register, please contact the NICU parent resource nurse at 416-586-4800 ext.
 103077.